memoryz/nestberry/index.md

 3. External Storage

     We want to store the video recording on an external USB thumb drive.
 Mounting a USB drive to Home Assistant can be quite tricky, and there are a few ways to do it.
 The easiest way I found is [this](https://community.home-assistant.io/t/solved-mount-usb-drive-in-hassio-to-be-used-on-the-media-folder-with-udev-customization/258406).

     To summarize:

     1. Prepare the USB drive for configuration.

         From your desktop, format the USB drive with FAT32, and label it as `CONFIG` (case sensitive).
 Then create a folder called `udev`, and create a file called `80-mount-usb-to-media-by-label.rules` inside it.
 Copy the content from [this gist](https://gist.github.com/eklex/c5fac345de5be9d9bc420510617c86b5) to the file.

     2. Load the USB drive.

         Insert the USB drive into the Raspberry Pi, then go to HA Web UI, and go to `Supervisor`, `System`, and `Import from USB`.

     3. Prepare the USB drive for media.

         Move the USB drive to your desktop, wipe out the content, and rename the drive to anything but `CONFIG` (e.g. `RECORDING`).
 The `udev` rule will ignore any USB drive labeled as `CONFIG`.

+    4. Mount the external drive.

-    4. Plug in the USB drive to Raspberry Pi, and reboot HA from the HA Web UI (`Configuration`, `Server Controls`, `Server management`, `RESTART`).
+        Plug in the USB drive to Raspberry Pi, and reboot HA from the HA Web UI (`Configuration`, `Server Controls`, `Server management`, `RESTART`).

     5. Verify the drive is mounted.

         Go to HA Web UI, open SSH, and make sure the USB drive is mounted under the `/media` directory.

         ```bash
         ~$ ls /media/